cs-uob/COMS20012/docs/labs/lab 5.md

 ### Hello World 32bit

-Part of what makes assembly *such fun* is that assembly programs are not portable between different operating systems, different computer architectures[^4], and even different versions of the same OS on the same computer!
+Assembly programs are not portable between different operating systems, different computer architectures, and even different versions of the same OS on the same computer!
 The `hello64` program we wrote was for 64-bit Linux, but we can also run 32-bit Linux programs on a 64-bit system!
 Let rewrite the same *hello world* program for 32-bit Linux!
 Save the following into